rust-master/Blockchain-Interview-Questions-Answers/README.md

 ## Blockchain

 - What is Blockchain
-- Why blockchain
+- Why use blockchain
 - Describe the Consensus Mechanism
 - Difference between decentralized & distributed
 - What is Merkle Tree
 - What is Hashing
-- What is cryptography and it's types
 - What is Mining
 - which hashing algorithm use in Bitcoin and Ethereum
 - Explain the Types of Blockchain
   - Public, Private, Hybrid, Consortium
 - What is on chain and off chain
-- What is IPFS and pinata
+- What is IPFS and Pinata
 - what is by defualt value in variable
-- What is Cryptography
+- What is Cryptography and it's types
 - What is stacking, yeild farming, burning
 - Explain Proof of Work (POW)
 - Explain Proof of Stake (POS)